Mk-Chan/Nirsyde/README.md

 # Nirsyde
-A chess engine in Rust
+A chess engine in Rust.

+Let's try and see how far we can push this language.